hsasctf/lxctf/docs/firewall.md

 ## Initial configurations

 In the beginning iptables is installed, if not present already.
-Ipv6 is disabled via sysctl to only allow ipv4 packages also ip-forwarding is enabled for ipv4.
+IPv6 is disabled via sysctl to only allow ipv4 packages also ip-forwarding is enabled for ipv4.
 All rules in the INPUT, FORWARD and OUTPUT chain are **flushed**.
+All rules in the NAT table are **flushed**.

-The default policies for INPUT-/ FORWARD-chain are set to REJECT/ DROP, thus making them **whitelists**.
+The default policies for INPUT-/ FORWARD-chain are set to ACCEPT, but they are **whitelists** because the chains end with a default rule to log and reject/drop the traffic.

 <a id="org1a0f89c"></a>